Educated (memoir): Summary

-Westover is raised in isolation in Buck's Peak, Idaho by her parents, pseudonymously referred to as Gene and Faye Westover respectively.
+Westover lived in isolation in Buck's Peak, Idaho with her parents, pseudonymously referred to as Gene and Faye Westover respectively, and the rest of her family.
 Gene was paranoid about hospitals, public education, and the government, partially due to the siege at Ruby Ridge.
 Faye consequently homeschools the Westover children.
 Gene denies Westover's attempts to seek normality in her life.
-Her brother Shawn initially helps her and the two grow closer but he starts physically abusing her as she befriends Charles, a boy she meets while performing in theater.
-Another of Westover's brothers, Tyler, learns of the abuse and encourages her to leave home and take the ACT to be able to apply to Brigham Young University (BYU).
+Her brother Shawn initially helps her and the two grow closer, but he starts physically abusing her as she befriends Charles, a boy she meets while performing in theater.
+Another of Westover's brothers, Tyler, learns of the abuse and encourages her to leave home and take the ACT to be able to apply to Brigham Young University (BYU) in Provo, Utah.
 Westover is later admitted to BYU under a scholarship.
 Shawn reconciles with her after standing up to Gene on her behalf.

-Sometime later, Westover studies at the University of Cambridge and receives scholarships that allow her to continue attending.
+After her acceptance, Tara Westover studies at Brigham Young University and receives scholarships allowing her to continue attending.
 The pressure of maintaining her grades in order to keep her scholarship results in Westover feeling stressed.
 Additionally, her alienation from the outside world and lack of formal schooling become issues.

-Later, Westover reconnects with Charles, but is unable to act romantically towards him because of her conservative upbringing.
-Remembering Gene's and Shawn's abuse towards her, results in Westover terminating her relationship with Charles.
+Later, she reconnects with Charles but is unable to act romantically towards him because of her conservative upbringing.
+Remembering Gene's and Shawn's abuse towards her results in Westover terminating her relationship with Charles.

 Westover now feels alienated in Idaho and worries that Gene may have bipolar disorder.
-She cuts ties with him, but reconnects after he expresses interest in her life at school.
-After Shawn marries Emily, a young woman he was dating, Westover worries about Emily who previously expressed fear of Shawn.

-Westover confides to one of her professors about her family.
+She cuts ties with him but reconnects after he expresses interest in her life at school.
+After Shawn marries Emily, a young woman he was dating, Tara worries about Emily, who previously expressed fear of Shawn.
+Tara confides to one of her professors about her family's background.
 Her professor encourages her to apply for the studying abroad program at Cambridge.
-After arriving at King's College, Westover is assigned to work with Professor Jonathan Steinberg.
+After arriving at King's College in Cambridge, Tara Westover is assigned to work with Professor Jonathan Steinberg.
 Both of her professors encourage her to attend graduate school.
-Westover applies for and wins the Gates Scholarship and forms a temporary truce with Gene.
+Tara Westover applies for and wins the Gates Scholarship and forms a temporary truce with Gene.
 The two previously fell out over how she chronicled her past to local news outlets and her decision to attend school in England.